Forricide/still-feel-alive/Chapter 7.md

 "My question was unclear, I apologize.
 Do you remember your childhood?
 Your family?"

 She looks at the dead copy of her body.
 Proof that she's a parahuman, someone *special*.
-It looks just like her, apparently; other than the pale skin and stench, it could be an identical twin.
+It looks just like her, apparently; other than the pale skin and stench, it could be her identical twin.

 It's only barely recognizable.

 "No."

+Gregor doesn't reply; instead, he contorts his body, twisting to display a mark on his skin.
+It's like a stylized 'C', except rotated ninety degrees counterclockwise.
+It looks like a tattoo, but she can't imagine why anyone would get one; while it's not particularly ugly, it doesn't look *nice* either, just a weird blemish on his - admittedly already weird - skin.

+"Do you recognize this symbol?"

+"No."

+"Are you sure?
+Have you seen it anywhere on your body?"

+"No."

+He shifts his body again, meeting her eyes.
+"This information may be important.
+Would you be all right with Sarah searching your body for this symbol?
+Your back?"

+No. She doesn't say it out loud, but the thought makes her uncomfortable.
+It's hard to place a finger on why, exactly.
+But it's not something she wants to do, not now.

+He seems to see her hesitation.
+"That was too personal.
+I am sorry.
+We can investigate this later, perhaps.
+When you are more comfortable with us."

+She feels bad, for a moment.
+It's the first real thing anyone here has asked of her, and her reluctance feels like a strike against her.
+But then she realizes: "We could look at that."

+Gregor follows her outstretched arm, pointing behind him towards the wall. *The copy.* "That is a good idea.
+Would you like to do that now?
+I can give you some privacy."